microsoft/hackwithazure/hack-for-good.md

 ### What can our team win?

-Our prizes vary by hackathon.
-Visit the Microsoft table at your event to learn more about the prizes at your hack!
+Visit the Microsoft table or virtual channel at your event to learn more about the prizes at your hack!